syeddanish41/wAlnut/README.md

        with other parts of the brain is not useful for information processing and will overcomplicate the model.

-2. Solve the same problem at different levels of complexity to discover general principles of intelligence.
+2. **_Solve the same problem at different levels of complexity starting at the simplest complexity level to discover general principles of intelligence._**
      - **Flying Example:**
        When the Wright brothers where building their flying machine they tried to solve the problem of controlling the machine in the air